mambax/mambax/readme.md

 #### Product Team Lead
 <small>_MAY 2019 - MARCH 2020, ZÜRICH & REMOTE_</small>

-Supporting the customer end to end was our vision with the new product I was hired for to develop.
-Me and two partners were in charge of three teams that should link different products in an orchestration layer, allowing customers to build workflows across applications - retaining the context.
-With a reorganization, the vision found its end but I left an impression and was encouraged to take my next role.
+asdfasdfasdf

 <br/>

 ### [biovision.ch](https://www.biovision.ch)
 <small>_JANUARY 2019 - APRIL 2019, ZÜRICH, ZIVILDIENST_</small>

-Through community service I am supporting the Advocacy and Policy team of Biovision in their preparations for the UN Climate Summit in Costa Rica.
+Through community service I was supporting the Advocacy and Policy team of Biovision in their preparations for the UN Climate Summit in Costa Rica.

 <br/>